Looking for a Shenandoah swimming hole that’s close to Washington DC? Well, look no further because this is it!

 Take a right and in a few minutes you’ll see a clearing and a split, go left!
 You should see and hear these waterfalls!
 When we went, the left turn was marked by a black sock!

-There are about 3 or 4 pools of water on this Thompson Hollow hike, and the top most waterfall has a natural waterslide.
+There are about 3 or 4 pools of water at this Shenandoah swimming hole, and the topmost waterfall has a natural waterslide.

 This waterfall in Shenandoah National Park is probably the prettiest and most unique one I’ve seen in the Washington DC, Maryland and Northern Virginia area.
 There’s nothing quite like it!